danielphan2003/flk/README.md

 This is where I maintain my one and only dotfiles for NixOS.
 It inherits pretty much the same logic as digga's [devos], with some clean up to keep the diffs clean.

+Note: I'm revamping my tree, so most of the changes haven't been reflected in docs yet.

 ## Getting started (wip)

 `flk` has some useful [packages] that you can use.